toli444/Countries-of-the-World/README.md

-# Countries Display App
+# Countries of the World 🌍

-Web app to display countries and their languages and continent and to filter the shown countries by either continent or language.
+Developer playground and also a website that makes it easy to see all the important information for each country in the world.
+You can filter by country name or spoken languages, and view countries as a list or grouped by continent.

 ## Getting started

 1. Run `npm install` to install packages.
 3. Run `npm run start` which runs the app in the development mode.
-4. Open [http://localhost:6060](http://localhost:6060) to view it in the browser.
+4. Open [http://localhost:7000](http://localhost:7000) to view it in the browser.

 ## Run tests